NineTailTeam/Genshin-Impact-Macro/Utility/README.md

 # Genshin-Impact-Utility
-Easy utility to aid in everyday exploration
+Easy utility to aid in everyday exploration and others Includes macros quintessential for other scripts

 Caution: Using macros may result in a ban.